SpiderMath/LiteratureAPI/README.md

 Hello all, welcome to my Literature-Cards, a library to play the game of 6-player literature card game

 ToDo:
-- Implement scoring system
-- Implement log returns
+- Implement auto-exhaustion
+- Test it out well
+- Add room system (to make life easier for multiple cases)